How to Resign From a Job Professionally

 After you’ve handed in your resignation, you may wonder what to do with yourself while you work through your notice period.
 First and foremost, it’s really important to leave on a positive note – this period of time will strongly influence how you’re remembered by the company.

 Resist the temptation to take it easy – it’ll be far better for your reputation.
 If you decide to spend your time hanging out in the breakroom instead of tying up loose ends, you’ll be remembered for it, regardless of the hard work you completed during your tenure.
-Work with your manager to determine which projects should be finished up and remain focused on completing them.
+As part of the steps on continuity in the resignation, work with your manager to determine which projects should be finished up and remain focused on completing them.

 Save your personal files